-No, it is not (section 64(2) of the Patents Act).
+No, it is not (section 64(2) of the Patents Act for standard patents and section 101B(2)(h) for innovation patents).

 6 Border Control Measures

 6.1 Is there any mechanism for seizing or preventing the importation of infringing products, and if so, how quickly are such measures resolved?